 If you run into any issues after the sale, you’ll have some options depending on the level of the problem.
 You may be able to go through the arbitration process if anything major, like the engine itself, is not working properly.
 However, there’s little you’ll be able to do if the air-conditioning isn’t working in a used car like it was when the car was new.

 There are a couple of different places where you can buy and sell a used automobile.
-These can range from various auctions, trade-ins and the least advisable option which is getting a salvage car.
+These can range from various auctions, trade-ins, and the least advisable option which is getting a salvage car.
 So, depending on your budget, consider what would be the most suitable option for you.
-Do keep in mind that you may have to have your new car shipped, for example, if you’ve bought it in another state.
+Do keep in mind that you may have to have your new car shipped or towed, for example, if you’ve bought it in another state.

 This the best choice for people working with a low budget.
 The cars there are sold at a low price, but with an experienced eye, one can get the best deal possible.
 It is crucial to consider the car’s service history and its current condition to make sure that the price is not too high.
 Though opting for this one can be risky, it can also prove to be a very affordable solution.